EyzeCOLD/libasm/README.md

 jz <label>
 jne <label>
 ```
 The main control flow of assembly programs is done with the jump instructions. `jmp <label>` will find the matching label and the execution of the code goes on from there.
 Even more useful are the conditional jumps.
 Mathematical instructions like `add`, `sub` and `cmp` can set off flags, the conditional jumps check those flags and go to the label depending on the condition.
+These are the building blocks of your loops and if-then-elses.
 #### Labels
 Jumps are paired with labels.
 ```nasm